from £140 /night help Price for guests, Nights approx:

 The pretty, sheltered, south-facing garden has fabulous, uninterrupted views over Flodden Field, site of the infamous battle of 1513 between the Scots and the English.
 To the rear of the garden is a secluded patio area with table and chairs and a barbecue.
 A particular highlight is the delightful summer house.
 There is an additional garden area to the front of the house which provides a perfect spot to watch the sunset over the Lammermuir Hills.

-Alternatively, for those wanting complete relaxation, with its delightful garden and summerhouse for outdoor living and its enchanting, cosy interior, this is the perfect hideaway at any time of the year.
+Alternatively, for those looking for complete relaxation, with its delightful garden and summerhouse for outdoor living and its enchanting, cosy interior, this is the perfect hideaway at any time of the year.

 |Size||Sleeps up to 2, 1 bedrooms|